 Step 4.
 Open just slightly wider than normal

 Step 5.
 Pause in the wide open position pause for a moment

 Repeat 10 times, 15 times per day.

 Here’s another blinking exercise you can do (from the National Keratoconus Foundation):7

 > Set aside five – one minute sessions a day for two weeks spread throughout the day.

 > Into each of the minutes, cram fifty full blinks – look into each of the five forward directions (up, down, left, right, straight) blink ten times into each direction (5×10) it takes less than a minute.

 To determine if you’re blinking fully, completely, and correctly, gently place your forefingers sideways, just above each cheekbone and below the eyes, with your fingers pointing at your nose.
 If you can feel your upper eyelashes brush against your fingers when you blink, you’re doing it right!

 And finally, speaking of hydrating your eyes, dropping the appropriate Rohto® Cooling Eye Drops into your eyes can help fight the symptoms of digital eye strain: dry and red eyes.
 Use lubricating Rohto® Digi Eye®, specially formulated to counter the effects of staring at all those screens.

-So, to summarize, whether you’re working or playing, remember to blink, drink, and drop.
+So, to summarize, whether you’re working or playing, always remember to blink more at your computer.
+In short, blink, drink, and drop.
 Blink more, drink more (hydrating fluids), and drop some Rohto® Digi Eye® eye drops into your eyes.